ColtonCMilstead/OrderSystemAPI/README.md

 #ENTER AN ORDER ENTRY
   - Open Postman (or a software similar for making HTTP requests)
   - Enter a POST Request with the following URL: https://localhost:44310/api/order
   - Copy-and-Paste the JSON Entry example above into the Body section.
-Select the 'raw' button and select JSON as the text type.
+Click the 'raw' button and select JSON as the text type.
   - Click the blue SEND button and it should return a 201 Created status code along with a full order summary as seen below:

   {